 The uniform dress code of Bishop Chatard High School is based on the belief that students should present an image that reflects a sense of pride in themselves, their families and their school.
 Students are expected to dress and carry themselves in a manner that upholds their dignity as a child of God.
 SchoolBelles is the official provider of Bishop Chatard school uniforms.
-SchoolBelles is located at 6315 N Keystone Ave, Indianapolis, IN 46220.
+SchoolBelles is located in Glendale Town Center.

 - 1. Students are to wear SchoolBelles khaki shorts or pants with either "BC" or the cross and miter embroidered on the front pocket.
 Students are permitted to wear shorts year round.
 Shorts may not be altered to be more than two inches above the knee and may not be rolled. - 2.
 Students must also wear a SchoolBelles royal blue or white uniform polo with the school crest embroidered on the left side of the front of the shirt. - 3.
 The royal blue quarter-zip uniform sweatshirt or gray crew neck uniform sweatshirt with the BCHS crest are the only approved sweatshirts.
 The royal blue quarter-zip uniform sweatshirt or gray crew neck uniform sweatshirt may be worn as a uniform item without a SchoolBelles royal blue or white uniform polo.
-Any student wearing outer garments that are not uniform approved will be given a uniform detention. - 4.
-Closed toed gym shoes or casual shoes with a heel are required.
-No sandals, or any type of open-toed shoes are allowed, such as, but not limited to, Birkenstocks, slippers, or slides. - 5.
+Any student wearing outer garments that are not uniform approved will be given a uniform detention.

+- 4. Gym shoes, closed toe, or casual shoes are required.
+No sandals, or any type of open-toed shoes are allowed.
+Crocs are permitted.
+Birkenstocks or slides are not permitted. - 5.
 Uniforms must fit appropriately and should be in good repair and kept clean.
 Pants may not sag.
-Uniform clothing cannot be written on or torn.

-- 6. Hair may be kept long if it is neat and well-groomed.
+Uniform clothing cannot be written on or torn. - 6.
+Hair may be kept long if it is neat and well-groomed.
 Male students are to be clean-shaven.
 If male students come to school with facial hair they will be instructed to shave immediately.
 For sanitary purposes they will be given an unused disposable razor. - 7.
-Jewelry is limited to the ear and should not be a distraction.
-Gauges, spacers, plugs, or tunnels are not permitted.
-Eyebrow, nose, lip, cheek, chin, or tongue piercings are not permitted.
-Students with a nose piercing can use a clear stud that does not cause distraction.
-All uniform decisions are made by administration and considered final. - 8.
+Jewelry must be modest and not a distraction.
+Eyebrow, nose, lip, cheek, chin, or tongue piercings are unacceptable and not considered modest. - 8.
 Students' general appearance and students' general hygiene should be appropriate for a Catholic high school.
 This includes, but is not limited to: makeup, hair color and style, and hair cleanliness and presentation.
 Students are expected to wear and manage their clothing and appearance in such a manner that does not disrupt the educational setting, interfere with health or safety, or promote vulgarity or discriminatory messages.
 If such appearances are considered disruptive to the educational environment or mission, the administration reserves the right to address the situation and enforce consequences as necessary. - 9.
-In order to promote school spirit or celebrate events during the school year, Fridays are designated as spirit days on which students may wear any Bishop Chatard shirt, jacket, or sweatshirt with uniform pants or shorts.
-Hooded sweatshirts are permitted on such days, but students may be asked to remove their hoodie for academic purposes, and must have appropriate attire on underneath, such as a school shirt or t-shirt, should this occur. - 10.
+In order to promote school spirit or celebrate events during the school year, Fridays are designated as spirit days on which students may wear any Bishop Chatard shirt, jacket, or sweatshirt with uniform pants or shorts. - 10.
 The uniform is in effect for all school days and any field trip outside the school that occurs on school days.
 Expectations for Senior Dress Up Days and/or School Dress Up Days are outlined in a separate section below.

-11. Charity Spirit Days occur once a month and are shared by the Campus Ministry office in advance.
+11. Charity Spirit Days occur once a month and are shared by the Campus Ministry office in advanced.
 For a two dollar donation to a recipient chosen by Campus Ministry, students can wear spirit wear with sweats, jeans, or khaki pants.
 Shorts or leggings are not permitted.